Wednesday, April 15, 2026

 🌳🌴🌳🌴🌳

-The clouds hid the sun, making it possible for me to sit comfortably in the car while I waited for my husband at an appointment.
-I had three chapters left to read in The Long Winter by Laura Ingalls Wilder and had looked forward to this quiet time.
+The clouds hid the sun, making it possible for me to sit comfortably in the car while waiting for him at an appointment.
+In my hands I held a book titled The Long Winter by Laura Ingalls Wilder, and the last three chapters remained unread.
+I had been saving the ending for this block of quiet time.
 With the windows down and cool breezes blowing, I delved into my reading, as people walked down the sidewalk and pulled in and out of parking spaces around me.

 I finished two chapters and began the last one.
-Right away, the author pulled at my heartstrings in such a way that tears began rolling down my cheeks.
-I reached for a Kleenex and dabbed my eyes, hoping that passersby would not notice a blubbering woman sitting in a car outside a medical facility and wonder if she had been given some devastating news.
+Right away, the author pulled at my heartstrings in such a way that tears began rolling.
+I reached for a tissue and dabbed my eyes, hoping that passersby would not notice a blubbering woman sitting in a car outside a medical facility and wonder if she had been given some devastating news.
 I kept on reading words and dabbing tears until I had read the last word on the last page.
 Then I closed the book and sat there, relishing.

 I cannot recall the last time a book had that effect on me, nor do I expect to find another one like it any time soon.
 I marvel that a writer can put words on paper and evoke such emotion in a reader.
 What a privilege, in such a subtle way as writing, to reveal a story and make an impression that is long remembered and revered.